Volunteer with Children in Sri Lanka

 Volunteering at a Care Center or Kindergarten in Sri Lanka

-Most children at the orphanages and care centers still attend school in the mornings, sometimes at the same site, or at a school nearby.
+Most children at care centers still attend school in the mornings, sometimes at the same site, or at a school nearby.
 Volunteers therefore often help with basic education for a few hours in the mornings, usually assisting in a local kindergarten or community center.
 You can help by creating visual learning aides or organizing creative games.
 In the afternoons volunteers assist in numerous areas with the children, from helping with homework to organizing and playing sports and games, or providing one-on-one lessons for those identified as slow readers.

 Change is complicated, too complicated for it to happen in one month.
 But I tried to make a difference in those children’s lives because they deserve it.
 They are the sons of hunger and poverty with little opportunities in life.
 Thanks to projects like these, their future has more possibility of changing.
 Big and small gestures can make change possible.
 Thank you Sri Lanka for everything.
 Read more...